HafizFasih/icp-book/icp-book/docs/part2-history/02-aligarh-movement.md

 ## Overview

-The Aligarh Movement was a comprehensive socio-political and educational reform campaign launched by **Sir Syed Ahmad Khan** in the second half of the 19th century.
-Following the failed War of Independence in 1857, the Muslim community in India faced severe British hostility, economic deprivation, and a loss of political power.
-Sir Syed initiated this movement to rescue the Muslims from this state of decline by bridging the gap between them and the British, encouraging modern Western education, and protecting their political rights.
-It is widely regarded as the seed that eventually grew into the Pakistan Movement.
+The Aligarh Movement was a complete social, political, and educational reform campaign started by **Sir Syed Ahmad Khan** in the second half of the 19th century.
+After the failed War of Independence in 1857, the Muslim community in India faced severe British hatred, economic hardship, and loss of political power.
+Sir Syed started this movement to save the Muslims from this decline by building a bridge between them and the British, encouraging modern Western education, and protecting their political rights.
+It is widely seen as the seed that grew into the Pakistan Movement.

 :::info
 The Aligarh Movement is considered the **intellectual foundation** of the Pakistan Movement.
 Without it, Muslims would have remained isolated and powerless in post-1857 India.